 - When beans are tender, add the salt.

 - Remove the bay leaf and rosemary branch.

 - Put half of the cooked beans into a bowl, and puree the remaining beans to give the broth extra body.
 (Or, if you are skilled with an immersion blender, just use that to puree about half of the cooked beans.)

 Prepare the soup

-Add the tomato-mushroom-spice mixture and cook over low heat for 10 minutes.
+- Add the tomato and spices, stir, and cook over low heat for 10 minutes, covered.

 - Add the beans, pureed beans, their cooking liquid, and the salt.
 Adjust the thickness of the soup with more water or stock as needed.

 - Bring to a boil, then lower heat and simmer for 20 minutes, covered (or uncovered, if you think the soup is too thin).

 To serve with bread, place a piece of bread in a bowl and ladle the soup on top.

 Recipe NotesAdapted from a recipe in Paula Wolfert’s excellent Mediterranean Grains and Greens.
 This recipe works best with varieties in the Tuscan kale group (lacinato, black, cavolo nero, dinosaur).
 Curly kale should be fine, but needs to be cut into smaller pieces and cook for a longer time.